cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 in this document assumes the following threat model.

 * Trusted dealer.
-The dealer that performs key generation is trusted to follow the protocol, although participants still are able to verify the consistency of their shares via a VSS (verifiable secret sharing) step; see {{dep-vss}}.
+The dealer that performs key generation is trusted to follow the protocol, although signers still are able to verify the consistency of their shares via a VSS (verifiable secret sharing) step; see {{dep-vss}}.

 * Unforgeability assuming at most `(MIN_SIGNERS-1)` corrupted signers.
-So long as an adversary corrupts fewer than `MIN_SIGNERS` participants, the scheme remains secure against Existential Unforgeability Under Chosen Message Attack (EUF-CMA) attacks, as defined in {{BonehShoup}}, Definition 13.2.
+So long as an adversary corrupts fewer than `MIN_SIGNERS` signers, the scheme remains secure against Existential Unforgeability Under Chosen Message Attack (EUF-CMA) attacks, as defined in {{BonehShoup}}, Definition 13.2.

 * Coordinator.
 We assume the Coordinator at the time of signing does not perform a denial of service attack.
 A denial of service would include any action which either prevents the protocol from completing or causing the resulting signature to be invalid.
-Such actions for the latter include sending inconsistent values to signer participants, such as messages or the set of individual commitments.
+Such actions for the latter include sending inconsistent values to signers, such as messages or the set of individual commitments.
 Note that the Coordinator is *not* trusted with any private information and communication at the time of signing can be performed over a public but reliable channel.